apache/beam/website/www/site/content/en/documentation/ml/about-ml.md

 The [RunInference API](/documentation/sdks/python-machine-learning/) is a `PTransform` optimized for machine learning inferences that lets you efficiently use ML models in your pipelines.
 The API includes the following features:

-- To efficiently feed your model, dynamically batches inputs based on pipeline throughput.
+- To efficiently feed your model, dynamically batches inputs based on pipeline throughput using Apache Beam's `BatchElements` transform.
-- To optimize your pipeline for ML inference, takes advantage of existing Apache Beam concepts, such as the `BatchElements` transform and the `Shared` class.
 - To balance memory and throughput usage, determines the optimal number of models to load using a central model manager.
+Shares these models across threads and processes as needed to maximize throughput.
 - Ensures that your pipeline uses the most recently deployed version of your model with the [Automatic model refresh](#automatic-model-refresh) feature.
 - Supports [multiple frameworks and model hubs](#use-pre-trained-models), including Tensorflow, Pytorch, Sklearn, XGBoost, Hugging Face, TensorFlow Hub, Vertex AI, TensorRT, and ONNX.
 - Supports arbitrary frameworks using a [custom model handler](#use-custom-models).
 - Supports [multi-model pipelines](#multi-model-pipelines).
-- Lets you [use GPUs](/documentation/ml/runinference-metrics) to increase inference speed.
-Because GPUs can process multiple computations simultaneously, they are optimized for training artificial intelligence and deep learning models.
+- Lets you use GPUs on supported runners to increase inference speed.
+For more information, see [GPUs with Dataflow](https://cloud.google.com/dataflow/docs/gpu) in the Dataflow documentation.

 ### Support and limitations